The Forerunner

 The Transfiguration

 Now six days later, Jesus took with him Peter, James, and John; and he brought them up onto a high mountain where they were all by themselves.
 And there before them his appearance was suddenly changed, 3 and his clothes became radiant, exceedingly white, whiter than any launderer on earth could ever make them.1 4 Then Elijah appeared to them, along with Moses; and the two of them2 were conversing with Jesus.
 5 Responding to these things, Peter said to Jesus, “Rabbi, it is good for us to be here!
-Let us therefore prepare three shelters: one for you, one for Moses, and one for Elijah.”
-6 (He said this because he had no idea how to respond, for they all were terribly afraid.)
+So let us prepare three shelters: one for you, one for Moses, and one for Elijah.”
+6 (He said this because he had no idea how to respond, for they all were deathly afraid.)
 7 Then a cloud appeared and hovered over them;3 and a voice came out of the cloud, saying, “This is my beloved Son: Listen to him!”
 8 And suddenly, as they looked around, they no longer saw anyone with them but Jesus alone.

-9 Now as they were coming down from the mountain, he ordered them to tell no one about the things they had seen, not until the Son of Man had risen from the dead.
+9 Now as they were coming down from the mountain, he ordered them to tell no one about the things they had seen, not until the Son of Man should rise from the dead.
 10 So they kept the matter to themselves, discussing4 what “rising from the dead” might mean.
 11 Then they began to question him, saying, “Why do the scribes say Elijah must come first?”
 12 So he said to them, “Elijah does indeed come first and restore all things.
 Yet how is it written of the Son of Man that he must suffer many things and be treated with contempt?
 13 Nevertheless, I tell you that Elijah has already come,5 and they did to him whatever they wished, just as it is written of him.”

 A Boy Set Free

 20 So they brought the boy to him.
 And when the spirit saw Jesus, it immediately threw the child into a convulsion; and falling to the ground, he rolled about, foaming at the mouth.
 21 So Jesus asked his father, “How long has this been happening to him?”
 And he said, “From his childhood.
 22 Again and again it throws him into fire or water, trying to destroy him.
 But if you can do anything, take pity on us and help us!”
 23 But Jesus said to him, “If you can!
 All things are possible for him who believes.”
-24 So at once the boy’s father cried out and said, “Lord, I do believe; help my unbelief!”
+24 So at once the boy’s father cried out, saying, “Lord, I do believe; help my unbelief!”

 25 Now when Jesus saw that a crowd was rapidly gathering, he rebuked the unclean spirit, saying to it, “Mute and deaf spirit, I command you: Come out of him and never enter him again!”
 26 And when the spirit had let out a shriek and sent the boy into terrible convulsions, it came out of him; and his body looked so much like a corpse that many were saying, “He’s dead!”
 27 But after taking him by the hand, Jesus lifted him to his feet, and the boy stood there on his own.